Physical grounds for causal perspectivalism: Thermodynamic constraints on sensors and actuators

-This is true for all agents that use quantum states but retain classical records in their sensors and actuators.
-It is certainly possible for agents to use purely quantum sensors and actuators\cite{Kewming} and there is a uniquely quantum form of control called coherent control using the theory of cascaded systems in quantum optics\cite{WisMil}.
-This is a uniquely quantum mode of operation but it is far from clear how one could incorporate learning into such a scenario.

-\section{Thermodynamic constraints on sensors and actuators.}
+\section{Thermodynamic constraints on sensors and actuators}

-This simple example illustrates the conditions for the sensors and actuators to operate in a way that enables a CA to work.
-We will now capture these constraints in a more abstract form.
-It is clear that there must be a physical asymmetry between the behaviour of sensors and actuators.
-Actuators act on the world by changing the thermodynamic state of some part of it.
-Sensors on the other hand are acted upon by some part of the world so that their thermodynamic state is changed.

-Work done on/by a system is constrained by the change in the free energy(Helmholtz\footnote{We choose the Helmholtz free energy as we focus on electro-mechanical systems.
-Were one describing a causal agent based on biology or chemistry the Gibss free energy would be more appropriate}).
-The key relation is $W\leq -\Delta F$, the average work extracted from a system must be less than the decrease in free energy and if work is done on the system the free energy increases.
-Physical changes to the sensors {\em increase} the free energy of the CA while actuators {\em decrease} the free energy of the CA. See Fig.(\ref{S-A}).
-These thermodynamic asymmetries must be built into the physical construction of sensors and actuators.
+In this section we will formulate general principles that capture key features of the simple example introduced in the previous section.
+There is a thermodynamic asymmetry between sensors and actuators.
+Actuators do work on the world, whereas the world does work on sensors.
+Work done on/by a system is constrained by the change in the free energy (Helmholtz or Gibbs).
+The change in the free energy constrains the work done on/by the sensors and actuators of a CA. The average work done by a CA must be less than the decrease in free energy.
+Physical changes to the sensors {\em increase} the free energy of the CA while actuators {\em decrease} the free energy of the CA. These thermodynamic asymmetries must be built into the physical construction of sensors and actuators and are a defining feature of a causal agent.

-Average work, and corresponding changes in free energy, are part of the external description of how the thermodynamic state of a system changes.
-To describe the process from the internal view we make use of the Jarzynski equality\cite{Jarzynski}.
-From this perspective, work is a random variable conditioned on contingent physical processes inside the agent.
+Average work, and corresponding changes in free energy, are part of the external description of a CA. To provide the internal description of the process, we make use of the Jarzynski equality~\cite{Jarzynski}.
+On this account, work is a random variable conditioned on contingent physical processes inside the agent.
+The Jarzynski equality relates the statistics of this stochastic process to changes in free energy.

-From the internal perspective of a CA, a time series record is kept of whether a sensor or actuator `triggered' or not in each time step.
-This record can be represented by a binary string $A=\{01100101\ldots\}, S=\{11010100\ldots\}$ of arbitrary (but finite) length where $1$ indicates the action/sensation did take place and $0$ that it did not.
-This is depicted schematically in Fig.(\ref{S-A}).

-These records may not be faithful representations of what actual physical events took place: Both sensors and actuators are subject to noise and may fail to have done what the record indicates.
-This may seem a simple practical constraint but in fact it is fundamental consequence of the second law which prevents a finite system from achieving a zero entropy state and an error free state has zero entropy.
-In physical terms it means that both sensors and actuators are open systems subject to environmental sources of noise.
-In the classical case this noise is thermal and turns off at zero temperature.
-In the quantum case there can be noise even at zero temperature due to spontaneous emission.